kshitijs21/kshitijs21.github.io/README.md

 <h1>Kshitij Sinha</h1>

 <p>
 I am a PhD student in Mathematics at Department of Mathematics, Indian Institute of Technology Bombay(IIT Bombay).
 My research is mainly focused on studing the Homogenization of PDEs.
 Currently, I am trying to study the spectral problems in periodic perforated domains.
 For which I am also trying to do the numerical study using the Layer potentials.
+Here is my <a href="CV_Kshitij.pdf"> CV</a>
 </p>

 <h2>Academic Background</h2>